ben-herm/Isracard-Assignment/README.md

 ```ruby
 create-react-native-app [appName]
 ```
-If you do not know how to emulate an android device see this guide [Android studio](https://facebook.github.io/react-native/docs/getting-started.html) - Building projects with native code - start from **The React Native CLI**.
+If you do not know how to emulate an Android devicE see this guide [Android studio](https://facebook.github.io/react-native/docs/getting-started.html) - Building projects with native code. start from **The React Native CLI**.
 **make sure** you follow the correct steps of setting up your android sdk.

-after setting up and running the emulator run this command in order to sync your project:
+After setting up and running the emulator run this command in order to sync your project:
 ```ruby
 react-native run-android
 ```